Insights

 The Energy-NetWatch snapshot for this brief uses matched EQT state-source aliases including EQT ARO LLC, EQT CHAP LLC, EQT PROD CO, and EQT PRODUCTION COMPANY.

 Those records show a gas-weighted Appalachian view across Pennsylvania and West Virginia.
 The two states are both important, but they do not publish on the same clock.
-In this public snapshot, Pennsylvania production records are current through November 2025, while West Virginia production records are current through September 2025.
+Energy-NetWatch currently has Pennsylvania EQT-linked production loaded through February 2026.
+The May 2026 Pennsylvania pull contains February production rows, which is consistent with the state publication calendar.
+West Virginia EQT-linked production is loaded through the 2025 Q4 H6A workbook, with monthly gas and oil fields through December 2025.

 Energy-NetWatch Pennsylvania and West Virginia EQT state-source gas and freshness view

 EQT's Q1 2026 reported sales volume tells investors what the company delivered during the quarter.
-Pennsylvania and West Virginia public records tell analysts where source-level records are visible, how recently each state has published, and which operator aliases, counties, wells, and permits support follow-up work.
+Pennsylvania and West Virginia public records add the operating layer: which source records are visible, how current each state source is, and which aliases, counties, wells, and permits support follow-up work.
+Pennsylvania is currently the more frequent production source.
+West Virginia publishes H6A production in quarterly workbooks, with monthly fields inside the workbook.
+Permit records move on a separate source clock, and the current Energy-NetWatch permit snapshot carries EQT-linked PA and WV activity into March 2026.

 That is especially important for EQT because recent company materials also reference acquired upstream and midstream assets from Olympus Energy, Hyperion Midstream, and Bow & Arrow Land.
 Acquisition history can leave public records under legacy or state-specific names before every record collapses cleanly into a parent-company view.
 Energy-NetWatch treats that as an operator identity problem: the app keeps the parent-company story connected to state-source names, aliases, and source freshness.